 Socks for the Homeless

 For most of us, a pair of wet socks isn’t a problem for long: we simply go home and change into a dry pair.
 But for people who are homeless, a pair of wet socks can mean illness and even disability, especially during the cold winter months.
-Hence St. Philip’s “Socks for the Homeless” drive, which collected more than 550 pairs of new socks during the 2015 Advent-Christmas season — and more than 800 in 2016!
+Hence St. Philip’s “Socks for the Homeless” drive, which collected more than 1,600 pairs in 2017!
 To participate, simply bring a donation of new socks to St. Philip’s beginning in Advent.
-The collected socks will be distributed to the homeless throughout the year.
+The collected socks will be distributed to the homeless throughout the area.
 An estimated 80 homeless people live in the Doylestown-New Hope area.

 St. Michael’s Day Celebration

 St. Michael, whose Feast Day is September 29th, is the patron saint of police officers and firefighters.
-In 2016, St. Philip’s decided to celebrate a special mass in late September to honor these very special people.
-So successful was our 2016 Eucharist — a large contingent of New Hope’s Finest turned out — we decided to reprise the event this year.
+In 2016, St. Philip’s celebrated a special mass in late September to honor these very special people.
+So successful was our 2016 Eucharist — a large contingent of New Hope’s Finest turned out — we decided to reprise the event in 2017.

 What does fellowship at St. Philip’s look like?

 Thanks in part to our small size, fellowship at St. Philip’s is an everyday (or, at least, every Sunday) occurrence.
 It’s impossible to get “lost in the shuffle” at St. Philip’s!